Letter from a grateful family

 Why most surgery for Pilonidal Disease fails

 Surgeons are taught to remove all the visible disease and either attempt closure or leave the wound open to heal secondarily.
-What these approaches fail to address is that the disease process is caused by the deep buttock crease (also called either the natal cleft or gluteal cleft).
+These approaches fail to address the fact that the disease process is caused by the deep buttock crease (also called either the natal cleft or gluteal cleft).
 A deep buttock crease remains moist at almost all times, promotes growth of bacteria, and creates pressure gradients which suck hairs into enlarged pores.
 Any procedure that does not address the shape of the buttock crease has a high failure rate; and that failure usually shows up as new pilonidal disease or a wound that will not heal.
 Unfortunately, the standard treatment in the United States and Canada does not address the shape of the cleft.

 What we do differently, and why you should consider us.

 Dr. Immerman performs a procedure called the Bascom Cleft-Lift, which flattens the cleft, and moves the incision away from the midline so it can heal quickly.
 This procedure (which is also called “cleft-closure”) has become his procedure of choice because of his high success rate — even in patients who have had multiple previous operations.
 He has had extensive experience with patients who have had chronic open wounds or have open wounds close to the anus.
 This procedure is performed as an outpatient under general anesthesia.
 The pockets of infection are removed and the buttock crease is adjusted.
 After the operation, the buttock crease will be flatter.
 This usually heals in a couple of weeks without any packing or special dressings.
 There is a small drain that is placed and removed in a few days.

 Why the cleft-lift is more challenging after previous failed operations